This blog may contain affiliate links. Read our disclosure policy for more info.

 Once you’re at the temple, the atmosphere here is something else.
 It’s the perfect place to snap some incredible pictures and enjoy the view.
 Sit somewhere around the ruins facing the ocean and let the sea breeze help you connect with the magic of the place.

 5. Swim with Whale Sharks

-Without a doubt, this will be one of the most exciting adventures you do on Isla Mujeres.
+Without a doubt, swimming with whale sharks around Isla Mujeres will be one of the most exciting adventures you do here.
 Whale sharks are magnificent animals, and swimming near them is truly a humbling experience.
 These gentle giants aren’t actually sharks at all, but are the largest fish in the world!
 They can grow up to 32 feet (10 meters), but thankfully their diet consists of small fish, shrimp, and plankton.